 DEADLINE: October 1, 2024 (11:59pm CDT) – Last day to submit a nomination

-We are looking for nominees who have distinguished themselves in one or more of the following areas:
+Selected recipients are individuals who have distinguished themselves in one or more of the following areas:

 The award recipient receives: